-14.24 If the Solicitor to the Council thinks fit, the Council may exclude access by the public to reports which, in his or her opinion, relate to items during which, in accordance with Rule 14.14, the meeting is likely not to be open to the public.
+14.24 If the Head of Legal Services and Monitoring Officer thinks fit, the Council may exclude access by the public to reports which, in his or her opinion, relate to items during which, in accordance with Rule 14.14, the meeting is likely not to be open to the public.
 Such reports will be marked "Not for Publication", together with the category of information likely to be disclosed and, if applicable, why it is considered in the public interest it is that the information should not be disclosed.
 After the meeting access to the report is subject to Rule 14.10.